HMS Ganges mast

 A ship's mast stands on the site of the Royal Navy shore establishment HMS Ganges at Shotley, Suffolk in England.
 It was formerly used for mast climbing practice when the site was a training centre for boy seamen.
 Every boy at the school had to climb partway up the mast to qualify.
 On ceremonial occasions the mast would be manned by a team of boys standing on various parts.
 The one who stood on the truck at the top was known as a "button boy".
 In 1928 one of the boys climbing the mast died after falling and missing the safety net at its base.
 Ganges closed in 1976 and the mast afterwards fell into disuse, though it is a grade II listed structure.
-There are proposals to restore the mast as part of a redevelopment of the site for housing.
+The mast was restored in 2022-2023 as part of the redevelopment of the Ganges for housing.

 Establishment

 The Royal Naval Training Establishment Shotley (known within the Royal Navy as HMS Ganges) was established in southern Suffolk in 1905.
 The 142 ft mast was erected in 1907.

 Manning the mast for the visit of the Duke of Edinburgh, May 1956.
 A white ensign flies from the gaff in the foreground.

 The mast consists of three separate portions, that are stepped (overlapped) where they join.
-The lower portion is a riveted iron main mast extending some 75 ft above ground and a reputed 8 m below ground.
-It is reported to have been taken from the lower section of the foremast of the foremast of the corvette Cordelia which was sold for breaking up in 1904.
+The lower portion is a riveted iron mainmast extending some 75 ft above ground and a reputed 8 m below ground.
+It is reported to have been taken from the lower section of the foremast of the corvette Cordelia which was sold for breaking up in 1904.
 This portion is original to the 1907 erection of the mast, though it has had numerous later fixings welded to it.

-Above the main mast is a wooden top mast of 47.5 ft length, reputed to have been the top mast of Agincourt, a former frigate which had served as a training vessel at the former Ganges establishment in Harwich.
-A 2017 survey noted that the fittings on this section looked to be original to 1907 but that it unlikely that the wooden mast would have survived from this date and may have been replaced or repaired since.
+Above the mainmast is a woodentop mast of 47.5 ft length, reputed to have been the topmast of Agincourt, a former frigate which had served as a training vessel at the former Ganges establishment in Harwich.
+A 2017 survey noted that the fittings on this section looked to be original to 1907, but that it unlikely that the wooden mast would have survived from this date and may have been replaced or repaired since.
 The upper section is the wooden topgallant mast of 45 ft length.
-The origin of this portion is not known but it does not match the top mast, being substantially smaller in diameter and having to be altered to fit.
+The origin of this portion is not known but it does not match the topmast, being substantially smaller in diameter and having to be altered to fit.

 The mast carries three yards and a gaff.
 The lowest, the course yard, is 70.25 ft in length and dates from 1955 when the original yard from Cordelia was replaced.
 Some of the fittings from the original yard were transferred to the replacement yard.
-The Topsle yard is 56.5 ft in length and was reported to have been replaced in 1955, but may have been replaced again in 1988.
-The Togallant yard is 43 ft and is also reported to date from 1955.
+The topsail yard is 56.5 ft in length and was reported to have been replaced in 1955, but may have been replaced again in 1988.
+The topgallant yard is 43 ft and is also reported to date from 1955.
 The gaff measures 49 ft and was made new at Chatham dockyard in 1961.